amitaiasaf/puzzle_solvers/README.md

 * https://www.puzzle-thermometers.com/

-My nickname in the leaderboards is 4s4f4.
-There is a latency of ~200 ms between my computer and the servers.
+My nickname in the leaderboards is Asafa.
+There is a latency of 200-250 ms between my computer and the servers.